-The Chinese mantis, also known by the scientific name Tenodera sinensis is a species of praying mantis.
+The Chinese mantis, also known by the scientific name Tenodera Sinensis is a species of praying mantis.
 These insects, having their origins in China were first introduced in North America in the late 1800s to be used for controlling pests.
-These insects can be found in gardens and meadows on flowers, tall plants, bushes or shrubs.
+These insects can be found in gardens and meadows on flowers, tall plants, bushes, or shrubs.
 In Chinese culture also, this creature has great prominence.
-The praying mantis kung fu, which originated in the Shandong province of China, is a form of martial art that derives its styles based on the rapid movements and skills of the Chinese mantis.
+The praying mantis kung fu, which originated in the Shandong province of China, is a form of martial art that derives its style based on the rapid movements and skills of the Chinese mantis.
 Those of you who might have watched the movie, Kung Fu Panda (1 and 2) would surely remember Master Mantis, one of the Furious Five members.

 The Chinese mantis is a long and slender praying mantis, usually seen in different shades of brown, pale green or a combination of both.
 It is larger in size when compared to the other mantises.
 In fact it is the largest species of praying mantis in North America growing up to a length of about 10 cm.
 Both sexes have wings that extend over the abdomen with a green color running along the sides of both wings.
 Males and females can be told apart by checking the number of segments on the abdomen.
 You will notice that the male has 8 segments while the female has 6 or 7.
 The Chinese mantis can turn its head 180 degrees and scan the surroundings behind them.
 They also have a long antenna.
 Like all other praying mantis, the female mantis is slightly larger than the male.